Luke Denly Joins Caron as Global Director of Marketing

 Caron continues its growth in the Life Science market

 MARIETTA, Ohio, July 12, 2022 /PRNewswire/ -- Caron Products and Services, Inc. ("Caron"), a leading provider of laboratory equipment used in small and large molecule drug development and manufacturing, cell and gene therapy research, and academic research, today announced Luke Denly has joined the company as Global Director of Marketing.
-Based in Northern [email protected]

-California, and reporting directly to the CEO, he will lead the expansion of Caron's marketing efforts across North America, Europe, and Asia.
+Based in Northern California, and reporting directly to the CEO, he will lead the expansion of Caron's marketing efforts across North America, Europe, and Asia.

 Luke brings to Caron nearly 20 years of industry experience combining both research and business backgrounds.
 The first decade of his career was spent at the University of California, San Diego and the Salk Institute.
 Over the past ten plus years Luke was a Director at Avantor Sciences where he used his data-driven insights to provide solutions that enhanced the customer experience.